Higher Education Training

 Want to teach your students the skills of collaboration, teamwork, and problem-solving?

-Graduate MBA Leading Complex Collaborations Course (3 credit hours)
+Graduate: Leading Complex Collaborations Course (3 credit hours)

-This course teaches emerging strategy practices, and the student will be able to understand and implement the skills of agile leadership in teams or organizations facing complex challenges and be able to design collaboration events.
+This course, designed to meet Quality Matters standards, teaches emerging strategy practices.
+The student will be able to understand and implement the skills of agile leadership in teams or organizations facing complex challenges and will be able to design effective collaboration sessions.
 These same tools and approaches are being used in a rapidly growing number of organizations across the globe.
-The course is designed to be fast-paced and interactive.
 Students will learn a set of practical skills to help them become agile leaders, providing them with a knowledge of emerging management and leadership skills.
-The course is online hybrid within two parts: the first is "asynchronous" – taught over 7+ weeks.
-There are assignments for each module which must be completed.
-The second part includes four live two-hour sessions over 4+ weeks.
-Designed to meet Quality Matters Standards.
-Student’s feedback included the ability to use the skills immediately at their work or in other classes.
+The course is delivered in a hybrid fashion: the first part is "asynchronous" – taught over 7+ weeks, with videos, quizzes, and an electronic workbook with assignments for each module.
+Assignments are designed to help to the student reflect on the content as well as put the skills taught into practice.
+The second part of the course includes four live two-hour sessions over 2+ weeks.
+Students in the course have reported they have been able to implement the skills immediately at their work or in other classes.

-Undergraduate Collaboration and Team Problem-solving Course (1 credit hour)
+Undergraduate: Collaboration and Team Problem-solving Course (1 credit hour)

-Doctoral Emerging Methodologies for Organizations (1 credit hour)
+Doctoral: Emerging Methodologies for Organizations (1 credit hour)

 This course exposes experienced business professionals to existing and emerging strategic frameworks and methodologies to address adaptive problems intrinsic to business strategy.
 Students encounter and engage in tenants of agile strategy such as framing appreciative questions, asset identification, leveraging assets to achieve strategic outcomes, and selecting appropriate projects to attain strategic objectives.
 Taught in two sessions during weekend residency.